What is a Microsoft Regional Director?

 One of the most meaningful benefits, at least for me, is the community of fellow Regional Directors.
 Being part of a global network of experienced leaders means I get to learn from people with very different industry backgrounds, customer contexts, and strategic perspectives.
 That peer community sharpens my thinking and helps me bring better ideas and better judgment back to my own work.

+That access matters because it helps RDs give better feedback, build better connections, and bring better insights back to the customers, partners, and communities they serve.
 It also comes with discretion.
 Not everything shared with RDs is intended for public distribution, so part of being effective in the program is knowing how to balance access, trust, confidentiality, and constructive feedback.

 What makes someone a strong Regional Director?